jvcmanke/portfolio/README.md

   - Normalized global styled with `polished`'s `normalize` mixin
   - Created basic theme with typing support
 - Recreated `Next.js`'s boilerplate with `styled-components` to verify everything is working

+### Log #3

+- Added `prisma` for easy database access and type safety
+- Created basic database schema with a `Project` model
+- Created example API route to test the `prisma` configuration